What is Moyamoya Disease?

 Moyamoya Disease Brain Science

 Scientists continue to search for the cause of moyamoya disease.
-It seems likely that the disease can arise from a variety of causes.
-Some areas in which researchers are looking for possible causes include:
+It seems likely that the condition can arise from a variety of causes.
+Some areas in which researchers are looking for possible sources include:

 - Genetics.
 Studies have found more than one gene that appears to be associated with moyamoya.
-It is likely that in some cases, the disease is triggered by the interaction of multiple genetic factors.
+The disease is likely triggered by the interaction of multiple genetic factors in some cases.
 It’s also possible that different gene variations create a disposition for different forms of the disease.

 - Infection and immune system factors.
 Some studies have suggested a connection between moyamoya and certain infections, as well as the immune system’s responses to those infections.